 Amy is very well regarded within the industry and her knack of juggling both comedy and drama makes her a gem to both producers and directors alike.
 Amy's most recent work is Yellow Bird Pictures (The Girl with the Dragon Tattoo) Der Chinese, with Suzanne von Borsody and Michael Nyqvist based on the international best-seller Henning Mankell's The Man from Beijing where she is one of the two Asian leads.
 Her sincere nature coupled with an unassuming sex appeal gives her the edge that will keep her working for a long, long time.

-Amy was most recently cast in the upcoming major Hollywood films: Crazy Rich Asians, the adaptation of Singaporean writer Kevin Kwan's best-selling novel.
+Amy was cast in the upcoming major Hollywood films: Crazy Rich Asians, the adaptation of Singaporean writer Kevin Kwan's best-selling novel.
+She plays Jacqueline Ling - the scheming youthful granddaughter of wealthy old-moneyed philanthropist Ling Yin Chao and goddaughter of Shang Su Yi, and Eleanor Young’s mortal nemesis.

 Amy J Cheng is proudly represented by FLY Entertainment.